babelsociety/website/content/manifest/index.md

 Babel Society wants to propose a new type of society and a [concrete plan](@/plan/index.md) to achieve it.

-We are aware that changing an entire society from one day to the other is not possible, the project aims instead to create a small starting community where it will be possible to test and prove our ideas.
+We are aware that changing an entire society from one day to the other is impossible, the project aims instead to create a small starting community where we test and prove our ideas.

 Babel Society doesn't seek a _revolution_, but rather a genuine **evolution**.